zoghal/Translations/README.md

 		'useDbConfig' => 'default',
 		'useTable' => 'translations',
 		'cacheConfig' => 'default',
-		'autoPopulate' => null
+		'autoPopulate' => false
    ));

-Missing entries are automatically added on first use in development mode - so you can just add the markers into your code as appropriate, and then update via the admin interface.
-In production mode, this functionality is disabled by default
+If you want missing entries to automatically be created it's necessary to set `autoPopulate` to true.
+The advantage to doing that is that entries get created as you create them in your code, the (potentially significant) disadvantage is that entries which you don't trigger during development won't be available in the backend for translating - and may need creating manually.

 ##TODO